learn-co-curriculum/dsc-building-an-object-oriented-simulation-lab/README.md

         print("Deaths So Far: {}".format(num_dead))
 ```

 Great!
-We've now created a basic `Simulation` object that is capable of instantiating itself according to our specifications.
-However, our simulation doesn't currently do anything.
-Now, we'll add the appropriate behaviors to our simulation.
+You've now created a basic `Simulation` object that is capable of instantiating itself according to your specifications.
+However, your simulation doesn't currently do anything.
+Now, add the appropriate behaviors to our simulation.

 ### Building Our Simulation's Behavior

-For any given time step, our simulation should complete the following steps in order:
+For any given time step, your simulation should complete the following steps in order:

 1. Loop through each living person in the population
     1A.
 If the person is currently infected: